alexsonnysar/uh-se-ecommerce-app/README.md

 ```
 master
-dev
+dev/stable
 dev/user/feature-name or dev/user/bug-fix
 ```
-Copy dev branch for feature branch example: dev/alexsonnysar/address-verification.
-Once feature branch is complete make a pull request to merge into dev, and then once dev is stable another pull request to merge into master
+Copy dev/stable branch to create seperate feature branch.
+For example: dev/alexsonnysar/address-verification.
+Once feature branch is complete make a pull request to merge into dev/stable, and then once dev/stable is stable make another pull request to merge into master

 ## Getting Started